 Joey Lussick throws the dummy and forces his way over the line!

 In addition, he was an absolute rock in defence making 45 tackles and often going head-to-head with Castleford’s star-man on the afternoon Paul McShane.
 Lussick’s ability to kick from hooker also offers another option alongside the Red Devils’ halfback pairing.

-Lussick will be looking to carry his fine form into another huge Betfred Super League fixture this weekend as Salford welcome Wigan Warriors looking to return to winning ways at the AJ Bell Stadium.
+Lussick will be looking to carry his fine form into another huge Betfred Super League fixture this weekend as Salford welcome Wigan Warriors looking to return to winning ways at the The Salford Stadium.
 Sin-bin and potential sin-bin

 Paul McShane was sent to the sin-bin in the first half for his involvement in an altercation between the two sides which also involved Adam Walker.
 Unfortunately, during this period the Red Devils didn’t manage to cross the line and capitalise on their man advantage.
 Paul McShane was central to everything Castleford produced in attack.